carlosazsilva/PolynomialApp/README.md

 :----------------------- | :-----
 `public int Degree`      | Gets the polynomial degree.
 `public int NumTerms`    | Gets the number of terms of the polynomial.
-`public bool IsComplete` | Gets wheter the polynomial is complete or not.
+`public bool IsComplete` | Gets whether the polynomial is complete or not.

 ### Methods

 Method                                                               | Action
 :------------------------------------------------------------------- | :-----
 `public void AddTerm(int degree, int coef)`                          | Adds a new term to the polynomial.<br>Não podem existir dois termos com o mesmo grau.
-`public void RemoveTerm(int grau)`                                   | Método que retira do polinómio o termo de grau igual ao passado por argumento.
+`public void RemoveTerm(int grau)`                                   | Removes of the polynomial expression the term with degree that equal the argument.
-`public double Value(double x)`                                      | Método que calcula o valor real do polinómio para o argumento recebido.
+`public double Value(double x)`                                      | Calculates the real value of the expression for the received argument.
-`public override string ToString()`                                  | Método que devolve o polinómio na forma de string de acordo com o seguinte formato: `-2x^5 + 3x^2 – x + 6`.<br>Use o símbolo `^` para indicar expoente; expoente `^1` não deve aparecer na string, tal como o texto `x^0`.
+`public override string ToString()`                                  | Returns the polynomial expression in a string like this: `-2x^5 + 3x^2 – x + 6`.<br>Use `^` to indicate exponent; The exponent `^1` shouldn’t appear in the string, as the text `x^0`.
-`public Polynomial Clone()`                                          | Método que cria uma “cópia” do Polinómio.<br>Terá que se criado um novo polinómio, não uma referência para o polinómio.existente.
+`public Polynomial Clone()`                                          | Creates a copy – a new expression, not a reference – of a polynomial expression.
-`public static Polynomial operator + (Polynomial p1, Polynomial p2)` | Realiza a operação de soma de polinómios, devolvendo o resultado como um novo Polinómio.
+`public static Polynomial operator + (Polynomial p1, Polynomial p2)` | Add two polynomial expressions, returning the result as a new polynomial expression.
-`public static Polynomial operator - (Polynomial p1, Polynomial p2)` | Realiza a operação de subtração de polinómios, devolvendo o resultado como um novo Polinómio.
+`public static Polynomial operator - (Polynomial p1, Polynomial p2)` | Subtracts two polynomial expressions, returning the result as a new polynomial expression.
-`public static Polynomial operator * (Polynomial p1, Polynomial p2)` | Realiza a operação de multiplicação de polinómios, devolvendo o resultado como um novo Polinómio.
+`public static Polynomial operator * (Polynomial p1, Polynomial p2)` | Multiplies two polynomial expressions, returning the result as a new polynomial expression.
-`public static Polynomial operator * (Polynomial p1, int escalar)`   | Realiza a operação de multiplicação entre um polinómio e um valor inteiro, devolvendo o resultado como um novo Polinómio.
+`public static Polynomial operator * (Polynomial p1, int escalar)`   | Multiplies a polynomial expression with an integer, returning the result as a new polynomial expression.

-> Os erros devem ser tratados de forma a garantir que a aplicação não termina de forma abrupta.
+> The errors must be handled to ensure the application doesn’t close abruptly.

 &nbsp;